manishmittal19/terraform-aws/README.md

 # terraform-aws
-My IAC in terraform to create resource in aws
+My IAC work in terraform to create resource in aws for different experiement personal projects